I’ve always assumed that there are parallels to be found between downhill ski competition and autocross. I never bothered to look into it, until now.

 Of the two so-called speed events, Super Giant Slalom (Super-G) I’d say is most similar to Solo Trials and the Downhill is more comparable to road racing.
 The speed events have gates set farther apart, thus allowing higher velocities, are longer, have big radius turns and not much in the way of quick transitions.

 From my brief reconnaissance of the sport, ski-racing technique has evolved rapidly over the last 20 years and maybe much longer.
 Much of this change has been driven by the evolution of equipment, in particular the advent of scalloped (side-cut) skis.
-As equipment got better humans have had to adapt technique to take full advantage.
+As equipment got better humans have had to adapt their technique to take full advantage.

 The ski-racing authorities have imposed limits on the equipment to keep things from getting out of hand, to keep things (somewhat) safe.
 They’ve had to impose minimum ski length and side-cut radii for each of the four types, for instance.
 They’ve had to change these requirements more than once.
 We call those “take-backs” in autocross, of course.

 Something vaguely similar to equipment limits is happening in autocross.
-As power-to-weight ratios go up along with lateral-g’s in the lower prep classes, the courses at most venues have to necessarily get tighter to get keep the maximum speeds in the safe range.
+As power-to-weight ratios go up along with lateral-g’s in the lower prep classes, the courses at most venues have to necessarily get tighter to keep the maximum speeds in the safe range.

 In general, however, I’m not sure we can say that autocross evolution has been much driven by equipment evolution.
 While street tires have increased rapidly in performance, and street cars certainly handle better straight off the showroom floor than ever before, there have always been race tires and race cars at a much higher level of performance.
 That’s where most evolution due to technology has occurred.
 Someone with more knowledge than me will have to discuss whether better race tires have caused evolution in the classes where pure race tires are used.